FC-Datalog as a Framework for Efficient String Querying: Introduction

 \section{Introduction}

 As a vast amount of valuable information is stored in unstructured textual data, the operation of extracting structured information from such data is crucial.
-This operation is the classical task known as Information Extraction (IE), and has applications from healthcare~(see~e.g.~\cite{IEHealthcare}) to social media analytics (see e.g. \cite{IESocialMedia}).
-A popular approach to this task is the rule-based technique, which can be understood as querying a text as one queries a relational database.
-Document spanners are a framework for rule-based information extraction.
-We consider a recursive model connected to document spanners called $\fcdatalog$, which is based on the logic on strings $\fc$ and the query language $\datalog$.
-Thus, we first discuss the latter two, and the connection to document spanners, before moving to the former.
+This operation is the classical task known as \emph{Information Extraction} (IE), and has applications from healthcare~(see~e.g.~\cite{IEHealthcare}) to social media analytics (see e.g. \cite{IESocialMedia}).
+The rule-based approach to IE can be understood as querying a text in the same way as one queries a relational database.
+Here we consider a recursive model for rule-based IE called $\fcdatalog$, which is based on the logic on strings $\fc$ and the query language $\datalog$.

+In $\fc$ and $\fcdatalog$, we reason over factors (contiguous or non-breaking subwords) of a string. $\fc$ has tight connections to the well-studied rule-based IE framework of document spanners, which reasons over intervals of positions in a string.
+By reasoning directly over factors, we can simplify the way we express queries, whilst maintaining the ability to express precise intervals if this is required.
+We now give an introduction to the two components of our model, $\fc$ and $\datalog$, as well as a detailed explanation of the connection to document spanners, before giving an introduction to $\fcdatalog$.